fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 export default Home;
 ```

-Now you see a button on the Home Page and when you click it you see a message in the console as well as the text of the button is changed to the current time.
+Now you see a button on the Home Page, when you click it you see a message in the console - as well as the text of the button is changed to the current time.

 ## Asynchronous actions